sccgov/blt-behat/README.md

 This plugin is **community-supported**.
 Acquia does not provide any direct support for this software or provide any warranty as to its stability.

+This plugin is provided solely as a backwards-compatible shim for customers upgrading from BLT 11.
+We recommend that anyone implementing new tests on a Drupal project use PHPUnit instead of Behat.
+PHPUnit now even supports Gherkin syntax if you prefer to preserve your human-readable Gherkin features: https://medium.com/@jonathanjfshaw/write-better-tests-by-using-behat-with-phpunit-ddb08d449b73

 ## Installation and usage

 To use this plugin, you must already have a Drupal project using BLT 12 or higher.